thatsOven/custom-emulated-computer/README.md

 	- 2 - rectangle mode:
 		- Draws a rectangle at the location pointed by the GPU pointers.
 Expects a memory address that points to 3 words of data, respectively containing the rectangle width, height, and color (in full color code[GPU - Full color code] format).
 	- 3 - line mode:
-		- Draws a line starting from the location pointer by the GPU pointers.
+		- Draws a line starting from the location pointed by the GPU pointers.
 Expects a memory address that points to 3 words of data, respectively containing the horizontal and vertical line destination coordinates, and a full color code[GPU - Full color code].
 - **Usage**: GPM [mode]
 ## FS* / Framebuffer Store * / 0x92 - 0x97
 - Sends data to the GPU as explained in the GPM instruction section.
 The data is taken from any general purpose register. * indicates the register letter: